rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

 1. Load the necessary license to NetScaler.
 2. Configure the `MGMT` port for management access.
-3. Configure DNS servers and Subnet IP Address (SNIP) in the same server subnet and allow the Virtual Local Area Network (LAN) in the switch trunk port that is connected to NetScaler.
+3. Configure DNS servers and the Subnet IP Address (SNIP) in the same server subnet and allow the Virtual Local Area Network (LAN) in the switch trunk port that is connected to NetScaler.